 Is Recoheat manufactured in the UK?

 Yes, it is - completely.
-We don't make the air pumps or fittings, but the units themselves are made in the UK.
+We don't make the air pumps or fittings, but the units themselves are made by hand in the UK.
 The product was born in Burnley, and our new base is in Suffolk.

 Where have you been all my life?